-The report on TF risk mapping in the NPO sector led by Global NPO Coalition experts in 17 Latin American countries during 2020 highlighted that "Surveyed NPOs report that they are subject to frequent and redundant oversight requirements from multiple government bodies, and that they devote significant resources to complying with these regulations.
+The report on TF risks mapping in the NPO sector led by Global NPO Coalition's experts in 17 Latin American countries during 2020 highlighted that "Surveyed NPOs report that they are subject to frequent and redundant oversight requirements from multiple government bodies, and that they devote significant resources to complying with these regulations.
 The vast majority of NPOs are not aware of efforts to simplify or harmonize measures on the part of the various public entities that regulate the sector.
 Regulatory systems that are neither targeted nor proportionate disrupt and discourage the work of NPOs.
 Moreover, by forcing allocation of disproportionate public resources to the regulation of the entire sector, including NPOs that pose little or no risk of being misused for TF, these systems lack the effectiveness required by the FATF..."

 II.
-SPECIFIC REFLECTIONS ON A POTENTIAL REVIEW OF R.24:
+SPECIFIC REFLECTIONS ON A POTENTIAL REVIEW OF R.24 in the light of the FATF White Paper on Recommendation 24: